Municue

 5 hearings·Last: Apr 8, 2026·Zoning·Site·Significant

-A developer sought to rezone property at the corner of Worth Street and North Peak Street from single-family to multifamily district, enabling apartment or condo construction on the site.
-The rezoning required multiple reviews by the City Plan Commission and City Council over several months.
-The proposal was approved on April 8, 2026.
+A planned development district was proposed to rezone property at the corner of Worth Street and N. Peak Street from single-family to multifamily, enabling apartment construction.
+The rezoning would intensify residential use on that neighborhood corner and affect local traffic and community character.
+The City Council and City Plan Commission approved the proposal on April 8, 2026.

 City Council, City Plan Commission